ibm-cloud-docs/appid/cd-passwords.md

 ### Setting a custom error message
 {: #cd-custom-error}

-If you set your own password regex policy and a user chooses a password that does not meet your requiremetns, the default message is "The password doesn't meet the strength requirements."
+If you set your own password regex policy and a user chooses a password that does not meet your requirements, the default message is "The password doesn't meet the strength requirements."
 You can also choose to set your own message by using the [`/management/v4/{tenantId}/config/cloud_directory/password_regex` endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.set_cloud_directory_password_regex){: external}.